 Data protection laws do not allow your private information to be shared with anyone who asks for it.
 Secondly, each individual organization will have its own centralized systems, which makes it difficult to share information anyway.

 However, this is where the Ontology project can solve these issues.
-Using the same example as above, your medical records could be placed on the Ontology network, which then connects it to other blockchain systems such as NEO.
+Using the same example as above, your medical records could be placed on the Ontology network, which then connects them to other blockchain systems.
 Even though all of the organizations within the supply chain can be connected to the same blockchain, each of them can decide what information to share.

 While all the hospitals in your home country might have complete access to your medical records, the pharmacy might only have access to basic information, such as your identity.
 In the blockchain industry, this is called “Permission Access”.